-The following guidelines apply to the first 6 months after transplant, or until you are off all medications that suppress your immune system (for example: Prednisone, Tacrolimus, Sirolimus, Cyclosporine).
+The following guidelines apply to the first 6 weeks after transplant.
 As your doctor for more specific instructions.
 Remember that the following may not apply to each individual patient.
 Please consult with the Blood Cancer Center/OHC team if you have additional questions.

-You are also required to stay within 45 minutes from the Jewish Hospital for the first 3 months after discharge.
+You are also required to stay within 45 minutes from the Jewish Hospital for the first month after discharge.
 If you do not have lodging set up, ask to speak to the BMT social worker before you are discharged.